7 Data Privacy Tips That Every Enterprise Must Follow

 In a constantly changing legal environment, changes in law and policy must be held ahead.
 For instance, enterprises catering healthcare industry will need to comply with HIPAA compliance.
 This is because data processing crosses governments’ physical boundaries with the advent of cloud computing.
 It is crucial to stay compliant while expanding the scope of data usage across multiple networks globally.

 The development of a clear privacy culture within the workforce is another critical component of ensuring successful data security within an organization.
 It takes a combination of senior-level buy-in and a dedication to continuous learning to create an enterprise-wide understanding of good information security practices.

 As data security and data protection continue to expand globally, now is the time for organizations to place greater focus on data processing.
 The risk management of data processing is a major undertaking for any enterprise.
-It will only increase in complexity with regulators’ growing attention, increasing market demand to enhance data management, and increased data for companies’ people.
+It will only increase in complexity with the growing attention of regulators, increasing market demand to enhance data management, and the increased amount of data for companies’ people.